Cost of Goods Sold vs. Operating Expenses: Key Differences

 Depreciation is calculated as the CapEx amount divided by the useful life assumption – the number of years that the PP&E will provide monetary benefits – which effectively “spreads” the cost out more evenly over time.

-At first glance, COGS and operating expenses (OpEx) might appear virtually identical with minor differences, but each provides distinct insights into the operations of a company.
+At first glance, COGS vs. operating expenses (OpEx) might appear virtually identical with minor differences, but each provides distinct insights into the operations of a company.

 In conclusion, COGS and OpEx are separated for specific purposes in accrual accounting, which can help business owners set prices appropriately and investors better evaluate the company’s cost structure.